Cosmo-Tech/cosmotech-terraform/azure/new-workspace/README.md

 * Subscription owner
 * Have Application API Permission to ReadAllUsers on Ms Graph service
 * Have Application API Permission to ReadWriteAllGroup on Ms Graph service
+* Have Application API Permission to ReadAllApplications on Ms Graph service